pmjordan/TOSCA_for_TMForum/README.md

 # TOSCA_for_TMForum
-TOSCA examples from ODA-119 in support of IG1176 in the TMForum.
-See
+TOSCA examples in support of IG1176 in the TMForum.
+The most recent updates are for IG1175v5, earlier work as in

 https://projects.tmforum.org/jira/browse/ODA-119 (Login on required) and